drowe67/freedv-gui/CODE_SIGNING.md

 This is likely due to a problem with the certificate.
 Open a technical support case with your certificate provider as they may need to reissue.

+### Windows Defender SmartScreen popups appear despite use of EV certificate

+Some things to check:

+1. Ensure that `signtool.exe /v /debug /pa file.exe` validates the signed file successfully.
+(Or use the equivalent `osslsigncode verify -CAfile RootCertificateBundle.crt --TSA-CAfile /usr/lib/ssl/certs/ca-certificates.crt -in file.exe` on Linux/macOS.)
+2. The timestamp hash should be the same as the file hash for SmartScreen to properly accept the signed file.
+If not, the file will need to be re-signed (and CMakeLists.txt possibly updated).
+3. Some EV (and all OV) certificates may need a couple of days at minimum to be accepted by Microsoft.
+It may be possible to accelerate this by sending the signed file to Microsoft for analysis.

 ## Sources

 * [Private Key Generation and CSR Attestation with YubiKey Manager